EbookFoundation/thoth-wiki/Thoth_Works.md

 * Afterward by
 * Preface by

-In case the Work is an Edited Book, do _not_ add chapters contributors as Authors.
-Once chapter functionality is installed, these will be able to be added separately.
+In case the Work is an Edited Book, **do _not_ add chapter contributors as Authors**.
+Chapter contributors are to be recorded on the chapter level via the chapters listed under Related Works.

 ### Biography
 The biography of the contributor at the moment of contribution.

 ### Main
-Select whether the contribution is main contribution from the dropdown list.
-Main contributions are represented on the [[Catalogue|Thoth_Catalogue]] page.
+Select `Yes` or `No` from the dropdown list to indicate whether the contribution is a main contribution to the Work.
+Main contributions are listed as such on the [[Catalogue|Thoth_Catalogue]] page.

+To provide good practice examples, in the case of a Monograph, one would mark the Main Author(s) of that monograph with `Yes`, while contributions such as e.g. prefaces, forewords, introductions, would be marked with `No`.
+With Edited Collections, the Editors of said collection would be listed on the book-level entry and marked with `Yes`, while contributions such as prefaces, introductions, concludions would would be recorded on the chapter level via Related Works, and marked with `No`.
+Contributions by authors of full chapters will conversely be recorded on the chapter level via Related Works, and marked with `Yes`.

 ### Contribution Ordinal
 Integer determining the order in which contributions are listed, start with `1`.

-Once a Contribution has been entered, you can also add one or more institutional Affiliations per Contrubition.
+Once a Contribution has been entered, you can also add one or more institutional Affiliations per Contribution.
 As with Funders (see below) Affiliations are drawn from the [[Institutions|Thoth_Institutions]] table.
 Search for the Institution affiliated with the Contribution, to which you can also add a Position and Affiliation Ordinal, which determines the order in which the affiliations are listed.

 ### Institution
 The [[Institution|Thoth_Institutions]] affiliated with the contributor at the moment of contribution.
 Seach for the institution in the search bar and select it.
+In the rare case of an institution not being listed

 #### Position
 Optionally, add the position of the Contributor at the Institution at the moment of contribution